neaorin/ai-foundry-evals/README.md

 3. Open the `classify_model_endpoint.py` file and update the prompt as needed

-4. Open the `models.json` file and update as needed with the model deployments you want to evaluate
+4. Open the `models.json` file and update as needed with the model deployments you want to evaluate (see the **Evaluating different LLMs** section below for structure)

 5. Run your evaluations